maitrang-ng/FrenchKeyBert/README.md

 Please ensure the following requirements are satisfied:
 * OS system: Linux or Mac OS
 * Python 3
-* You have installed Virtual Environement for Python
+* You have installed Virtual Environement for Python (pipenv)
-* Downloaded the project to your folder

 ## Installation
 Open your CLI, go to the project path and run following commands